AckerlyXu/heima/articles/php-download-sdk.md

 The instructions in this topic assume that you have [PHP][install-php] installed.

+> [!NOTE]
-> [AZURE.NOTE] You must have PHP 5.5 or higher to use the PHP client libraries for Azure.
+> You must have PHP 5.5 or higher to use the PHP client libraries for Azure.

 ##PHP client libraries for Azure